 What am I doing: Postdoc at University of Maryland, Baltimore

-In June 2023, I started working as a post-doctoral researcher in the lab of Alex MacKerell at the University of Maryland, Baltimore School of Pharmacy.
-The focus of my research will be on computer-aided drug discovery (CADD), particularly for membrane proteins in the context of cancer biology.
-Once I am estiablished, I will also try to contribute to other areas of the lab's research interests and think about my own ideas.
+Baltimore Inner Harbor at Nighttime In June 2023, I started working as a post-doctoral researcher in the lab of Alex MacKerell at the University of Maryland, Baltimore School of Pharmacy.
+Pictured is the beautiful Inner Harbor on a clear December evening in Baltimore.
+My research is on computer-aided drug discovery (CADD), especially in the context of cancer biology.
+I am working with methods for designing covlant inhibitors and PROTACS/Molecular Glues, and applying those methods to drug targets in cancers alongside experimental collaborators.
+I am also purusing allosteric modulators of the BK channel.

 Long-term goal: Professor at PUI

 I am working towards becoming a professor at a primarily undergraduate-serving institution teaching physical chemistry and using a small research program to enhance the learning experience of my students.
-While
+I've learned that that computational chemistry lends itself nicely to compartmentalized projects with low cost while mentoring undergraduates and guiding first-years through mini-projects .

 Where I’ve been: